-- Valuation of household bad debt provisioning.
-We have obtained an understanding of key controls, recalculated the bad debt provision based on management's policy and challenged the key assumptions within the model.
-We have done this through evaluating potential contradictory evidence, performing sensitivity analysis and benchmarking to other water companies with a similar provisioning approach. - Capitalisation of labour and overheads and classification of repairs and maintenance in the income statement.
-We have obtained an understanding of key controls and tested a sample of in year costs to supporting documentation to determine if they have been appropriately expensed or capitalised.
-We have also performed analysis over the level of postings made in the year to consider anomalous trends in recognition.
+• Valuation of household bad debt provisioning and revenue recognition from customers where payment is not deemed probable.
+We have obtained an understanding and tested relevant controls, recalculated the bad debt provision based on management's policy and challenged the key assumptions within the model.
+We have done this through evaluating potential contradictory evidence, performing sensitivity analysis and benchmarking to other water companies with a similar provisioning approach.